 Please be aware though that this book contains mature content, both sexual and language-wise and that it is a NA, not a YA, novel.
 Some scenes seriously made me blush!
 Just let me say that riding a centaur can get your imagination spinning… And the language is a bit crude, with plenty of use of the four-letter word and other cuss words, but it makes the dialogues snarky and hilarious!

 All in all, A Twisted Belief is a fast paced, hard hitting, epic ride that will take you on exciting twists and turns!
-I love the diversity, the intriguing story, and the imaginative characters and world.
-I can’t wait for the sequel to find out what happens after that excruciating cliffhanger ending!
+It is full of diversity, imaginative characters and a unique world building.

 Find out more about the book and the author here: Pearl Khatri